1948 Palestine war: World War I and the Balfour Declaration

+Early years of the British Mandate

+After World War I, the League of Nations granted Britain the Mandate for Palestine, which required it to implement the Balfour Declaration.
+As the numbers and strength of the Yishuv (the Jewish community in Palestine) grew, tensions between the Jewish and Arab communities deepened.
+Significant bouts of violence happened during the 1920 Jerusalem Riots, as well as in 1921 and 1929.
+In addition to the emerging Palestinian Arab nationalism, the violence also drew on religious inspirations, such as the accusation that the Jews intended to take over the Temple Mount.

+Despite Arab opposition to Jewish immigration, leading Palestinian families continued to sell land to Zionists throughout the period.
+At least one quarter of members of the Palestinian Arab Executive benefited financially from such purchases, including the mayor of Jerusalem and the al-Husayni family.

+The Zionist leaders intermittently attempted to reach a compromise with the Arabs, but none proved possible.

+1936–1939 Arab revolt in Palestine

+The peasant-led 1936–1939 Arab revolt in Palestine broke out in the context of increased Jewish migration to Palestine and the plight of the rural native fallāḥīn.
+It sparked following the murder of three Jewish drivers on April 15, 1936, whose funeral led rapidly spreading disturbances.
+The revolt began with a general strike among Palestinian Arabs on April 19, 1936, which escalated into intercommunal violence.
+The brutal suppression of the revolt by the British significantly weakened the Palestinian Arabs in advance of the 1948 war.

+Jewish insurgency in Mandatory Palestine

+Particularly after the White Paper of 1939, the Zionist paramilitary organizations Irgun, Lehi, and Haganah carried out a campaign of acts of terror and sabotage against British rule.
+Among these attacks was the 1946 King David Hotel bombing carried out by the Irgun which killed 91 people.

 The Arab states

 Following World War II, the surrounding Arab states were emerging from mandatory rule.
 Transjordan, under the Hashemite ruler Abdullah I, gained independence from Britain in 1946 and was called Jordan in 1949, but remained under heavy British influence.
 Egypt gained nominal independence in 1922, but Britain continued to exert a strong influence on it until the Anglo-Egyptian Treaty of 1936 limited Britain's presence to a garrison of troops on the Suez Canal until 1945.
 Lebanon became an independent state in 1943, but French troops did not withdraw until 1946, the same year Syria won its independence from France.

 In 1945, at British prompting, Egypt, Iraq, Lebanon, Saudi Arabia, Syria, Transjordan, and Yemen formed the Arab League to coordinate policy among the Arab states.
 Iraq and Transjordan coordinated closely, signing a mutual defence treaty, while Egypt, Syria, and Saudi Arabia feared that Transjordan would annex part or all of Palestine and use it as a stepping stone to attack or undermine Syria, Lebanon, and the Hijaz.